-Rental of Durable Medical Equipment is covered for temporary therapeutic use; provided, however, at the Insurer's discretion, the purchase price of such equipment may be allowed.
+Rental of Durable Medical Equipment is covered for temporary therapeutic use; provided, however, at the when prior authorized by the UM/QIO or designee Insurer's discretion, the purchase price of such equipment may be allowed.
 To be Durable Medical Equipment, an item must be (1) made to withstand repeated use; (2) primarily used to serve a medical purpose; (3) generally not useful to a person in the absence of illness, injury or disease; and (4) appropriate for use in the enrollee's home.